 In addition to being the Hounds' equipment manager, or the ”Jocks and Socks Guy,” Galloway currently serves as the head JV boy's lacrosse coach and varsity assistant coach for Charlotte Catholic High School.
 He helped lead the Cougars to back-to-back State Championships in 2008 and 2009.
 Galloway also co-founded the Red Balloons Travel Team.
 Before joining the Charlotte Catholic staff he was the head boy's lacrosse coach at Myers Park High School for nine years.
 Galloway also was an assistant coach at Catawba College in the first two years of the program's history, as well as the head coach of the Mecklenburg Lacrosse Club, Charlotte’s first public high school team.

-Donald D'Alessandro, MD - Team Doctor
+Jason Silva, MD - Team Physician

-Catherine Rainbow, MD/SMCAQ - Assistant Team Physician
+Deanna Didiano, DO - Assistant Team Physician

 Ray Beltz - Head Athletic Trainer

 Beltz is a nationally certified and state licensed Athletic Trainer who received his Bachelor’s Degree in Athletic Training from East Stroudsburg University of Pennsylvania in 2000.
 He joined OrthoCarolina in 2012 after working in the Athletic Training department at Davidson College since 2002.
 Over that 10 year period, Beltz worked with a variety of sports including men’s and women’s swimming, football, and field hockey, but served as the primary Athletic Trainer for men’s basketball, soccer and golf, as well as women’s cross country/track & field.
 Beltz received internation experience and exposure by serving as the Athletic Trainer for USA Basketball during the 2013 World University Games in Kazan, Russia.
 He has worked with a number of professional athletes in the NBA and Europe, as well as the MLS.